andrewabarca/bizible.en/help/advanced-bizible-features/touchpoint-fields/touchpoint-fields.md

 There is a limit of 100 fields.

-I don’t see my new Touchpoint Field that I just created in the picklist.
-Where is it?
+**I don’t see my new Touchpoint Field that I just created in the picklist.
+Where is it?**

-Don’t forget to Save your rules after you create it.
-If you don’t see your new field, check to see if you Saved.
-You must Save your new field before it can be available to use for the next rule.
+Don’t forget to save your rules after you create it.
+If you don’t see your new field, check to see if you saved.
+You must save your new field before it can be available to use for the next rule.

 >[!NOTE]
 >
 >Due to the level of complexity, a Touchpoint Field that uses the “maps to” operator is not available to be used in another Touchpoint Field.

-What expression do I use to extract multiple parameters from a single landing page?
+**What expression do I use to extract multiple parameters from a single landing page?**

 Like in the Extract Example #4, you’ll need to create multiple fields to extract each of the parameters.
 So if you have five different values, you will create five Touchpoint Fields to extract each of them.

-Why don’t I see my new fields in the Bizible schema?
+**Why don’t I see my new fields in the Bizible schema?**

 There is additional work needed to expose the new fields in the Bizible Data Warehouse schema.
 At the moment, fields are exposed through settings and configuration so you can use the Touchpoint Fields in building Segments or creating Touchpoint Deletion rules.

-How can I validate that my extract expression is valid and pulling the correct value?
+**How can I validate that my extract expression is valid and pulling the correct value?**

-There’s an online tool ([https://regex101.com/](http://regex101.com/)) that you can run and test out the expression.
+There’s an online tool ([https://regex101.com/](https://regex101.com/)) that you can run and test out the expression.
 The expression will appear green if it’s valid or red if it’s invalid.
 Also, the explanation box at the top right is helpful and tells you what you’re extracting.

 ![](assets/twelve.png)

 ![](assets/thirteen.png)